-- Check out the detailed information on travelling from London, the UK and Paris to Strasbourg.
+- Check out the detailed information on traveling from London, the UK, and Paris to Strasbourg.

-- Petite France is Strasbourg's prettiest and most enchanting neighbourhood.
+- Petite France is Strasbourg's prettiest and most enchanting neighborhood.
 Stroll along its streets and walk over the bridges that cross the Ill River.
-Breathe in the scent of fresh-baked gingerbread from the bakeries in the half-timbered buildings where window boxes overflow with brightly coloured plants that earned this city the prestigious four-flower ranking.
+Breathe in the scent of fresh-baked gingerbread from the bakeries in the half-timbered buildings where window boxes overflow with brightly colored plants that earned this city the prestigious four-flower ranking.

 - Strasbourg’s Museums are concentrated near the cathedral, with 3 of them housed in the Palais Rohan, once the home of the mighty Rohan family.